 Shepherds field is located near Bethlehem, at the outskirts of the city.
-The city, whose name means "house of bread," was originally called Ephrath (Genesis 35:16; Ruth 4:11).
-It is located about five miles south of Jerusalem at an elevation of about 2,550 feet above sea level, making it 100 feet higher than Jerusalem.
+The city was originally called Ephrath in the book of Genesis and Ruth.
+Its location is roughly five miles to the south of Jerusalem.
+The terrain of the city, which makes it 2,550 feet above sea level, puts it higher than Jerusalem.

 The first place in the Bible the city is discussed is as the burial location of Jacob's most beloved wife Rachel - who perished in childbirth (Genesis 35:19, 48:7).
 Bethlehem is also where King David was born and where he, as a youth, tended and fed his father's sheep (1 Samuel 17:15).
 It is also where the prophet Samuel anointed him as the next king of Israel (1 Samuel 16:4-13).

 It was over this field, where flocks were being watched over, that an angelic host first announced the birth of Jesus to the world.

 9 An angel of the Lord appeared to them (shepherds who were tending their sheep just outside Bethlehem), and the glory of the Lord shone over them.
 They were terribly afraid, 10 but the angel said to them, 'Don’t be afraid!
 I am here with good news for you, which will bring great joy to all the people.
 11 This very day in David’s town your Savior was born - Christ the Lord!
 (Luke 2)

 Jesus' birth fulfilled several Old Testament prophecies including those in Genesis 3:14-15, 12:3, 17:17,19, 49:10; Isaiah 7:13-14, 9:6-7; Deuteronomy 18:15, Psalm 45:6-7, Micah 5:2, Daniel 9:24-25, Jeremiah 31:15 and Hosea 11:1.